NeilJain56/website/content/featured/NandN/index.md

 showInProjects: false
 ---

-This is an encryption and decryption website that takes in a string and does some magic.
+This website allows you to encrypt and decrypt strings which can be used to send secret messages to friends and family!
+Simply choose which encryption you want to use and then encrypt and decrypt away!